amanchadha/stanford-cs224n-assignments-2021/README.md

 ## Assignment 2.
 Understanding and Implementing Word2Vec

 - In this [assignment](a2/CS224nAssignment2.pdf), you will get familiar with the Word2Vec algorithm.
 The key insight behind Word2Vec is that "a word is known by the company it keeps".
-There are two models introduced by the Word2Vec paper based on this idea: (i) the skip-gram model and (ii) Continuous Bag Of Words (CBOW).
+There are two models introduced by the Word2Vec paper based on this idea: (i) the skip-gram model and (ii) the Continuous Bag Of Words (CBOW) model.
 - In this assignment, you'll be implementing the skip-gram model using NumPy.
 You have to implement the both version of Skip-gram; the first one is with the naive Softmax loss and the second one -- which is much faster -- with the negative sampling loss.
 Your implementation of the first version is just sanity-checked on a small dataset, but you have to run the second version on the Stanford Sentiment Treebank dataset.
 - It is highly recommend for anyone interested in gaining a deep understanding of Word2Vec to first do the theoretical part of this assignment and only then proceed to the practical part.